How Long is the Retention Phase?

 • Your retainers are to be worn full time (22hrs/day) until otherwise instructed.
 If for any reason you find it necessary to stop wearing your retainer, please contact our office.
 After a period of time, you will be instructed on nighttime wear.

-BONDED RETAINER (PERMANENT)
+BONDED RETAINER (FIXED)

 orthodontic retention phaseorthodontic retainer phase